DavidJenny/ws_zhaw_hslu/README.md

 ## Getting started

-1. If you are using `conda` for the first time, run:
+1. If you are using `conda` for the first time, open the `Anaconda Prompt` from Windows start menu and run:

     ```
     conda config --add channels conda-forge